thycotic/ss-docs/secret-launchers/session-connector/index.md

 4. Create a Secret for the **RDS Credentials** mentioned above.
 If the credential is a local account, use a Windows Local Account secret, and if it is a domain user, use an Active Directory secret.
 5. Create application users in SS, one for each of the RDS server machines.
 See **Creating RDS Application Accounts** for details.
 6. Share the secret created for the RDS credential mentioned above with the RDS application accounts that will be used by the RDS server(s).
 See **Application Account RDS Credential Sharing**.
 7. Create Session Connector custom launchers.
-For example, if you wanted to run an RDPsession on the RDS server, you should configure a custom Session Connector launcher that uses the built-in RDP launcher as its child launcher.
+For example, if you wanted to run an RDP session on the RDS server, you should configure a custom Session Connector launcher that uses the built-in RDP launcher as its child launcher.
 See **Configure Session Connector Custom Launchers**.
 8. Assign your Session Connector custom launchers to the secret templates you want to launch from.
 See **Assign Session Connector Custom Launchers to Secret Templates**.
 9. Configuration and setup is finished for SS, but there are still some things you need to do inside of the RDS servers before setup is complete.